An overview

 Twelve one-to-one sessions

-Three complete chapters across approximately three months, each chapter unfolding across four sessions at the pace the inner child sets.
+Three complete chapters across approximately three months, each unfolding across four sessions at the pace the inner child sets.

 Theory and interpretation